roberts-sandbox/test-realist/drafts/2012-02-01-managing-sideways.md

 deep, the shareholders, and your customers.

 When you have the respect of the people around you, they will defend you.
-When you have the respect of the people below you, they will assuredly prove false rumors of your incompetence.
+When you have the respect of the people below you, they will assuredly argue against rumors of your incompetence.
 When you have the respect of people above you, then you have protection and advocacy on your side from attacks from peers and peers of peers.